-To provide infrastructure for the growth outlined above, the amended Long Term Plan includes \$601 million of capital projects over the remaining nine-year planning period.
+To provide infrastructure for the growth outlined above, the Amended LTP includes \$601 million of capital projects over the remaining nine-year planning period.

 For further details on the specific projects please refer to the proposed capital programme.

 2b Levels of Service